State Gun Laws

 – Enactment of laws promoting responsible firearm storage and holding adults accountable for securing firearms from children’s access.

-2023 – School Safety Measures Enhancement:
+2023 – Firearm Safety Education Initiatives:

 – Introduction of initiatives promoting firearm safety education and training among gun owners.